-Details of share capital of the Company during the year are set out in note 26 to the Consolidated Financial Statements.
+Details of movement in the share capital of the Company during the year are set out in note 26 to the Consolidated Financial Statements.

 RESERVES

 Details of movements in reserves of the Group and the Company during the year are set out in the Consolidated Statement of Changes in Equity and in note 28 to the Consolidated Financial Statements respectively.